 In 2017, the CLIP Council finalized a Strategic Plan that will guide the Partnership’s work from 2018-2020.
 In the beginning of 2018, CLIP Working Groups and the Immigrant Advisory Table designed an Action Plan to achieve results in the following areas:

 CLIP’s Regional and National Work

-On a national level, CLIP is leading the National Community Data Program (CDP) LIP Network.
+On a national level, CLIP is leading the national LIPs Network Community Data Program (CDP) Pilot.
 A list of all LIPs across Canada was compiled and compared to the locations served by existing CDP consortia.
 An introductory webinar for LIPs was delivered in the winter of 2018 to explain the project.
-A national LIPs data working group has been convened and a process is being developed to provide data to LIPs that are located in regions where no CDP consortium exists.
+A national LIPs data working group has been convened and a process has been developed with the CDP to provide data to LIPs that are located in regions where no CDP consortium exists.
+An Immigration Portal will be created on the CDP website that all LIPs can use to access key immigration data.
+It is expected to be launched in the spring of 2019.
 CLIP is also leading negotiations with other providers of immigration related data to secure relevant information for all CDP consortia that will be of particular relevance to LIPs across Canada.